Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 How Processing Volume Translates Into Revenue

-Every transaction you facilitate generates a small fee, typically shared between you and your payment provider.
-As your total processing volume increases, that share compounds.
+Every transaction you facilitate generates a small fee.
+Typically, you would share this between you and your payment provider.

 Understanding Take Rates and Fee Sharing